camerondoug/Assets/README.md

 **Description:**

-This is a app created for a school project and is intended to be used by a fictious computer company to track assets.
+This is a app created for a school project and is intended to be used by a fictitious computer company to track assets.

 **Details:**